-During the latter part of that year’s cricket season, Shrewsbury began to complain of pains in his kidneys.
-He had consulted various doctors and medical experts and later that year agreed to enter a nursing home in London for medical tests.
-Despite numerous test and examinations, no medic could find anything seriously wrong with him, but Shrewsbury remained convinced they were still missing something.
+He had consulted various doctors and medical experts and later that year agreed to enter a nursing home in London to undergo medical tests.

 After leaving London, Shrewsbury returned to Nottingham in an exhausted mental state and decided to call time on his career.

-When he got home he discovered the bullets he purchased along with the gun were the wrong ones so returned to the shop on May 19th to rectify his earlier mistake.
+When he got home he soon discovered he’d purchased the wrong bullets for his gun.
+He returned to the shop on May 19th to rectify his earlier mistake.

 It was a tragic end for one of England’s finest batsmen.

 All these details came out at the inquest held the following day.
-The coroner decided that Shrewsbury had taken his own life, his mind being quite unhinged by the belief that he had an incurable disease.
+The coroner decided that Shrewsbury had taken his own life due to his mind being ‘quite unhinged’ by the belief that he had an incurable disease.